pingidentity/pingone-go-client/pingone/docs/DaVinciFlowSettingsResponseJsLink.md

 ### NewDaVinciFlowSettingsResponseJsLink

-`func NewDaVinciFlowSettingsResponseJsLink(crossorigin string, defer_ bool, integrity string, label string, referrerpolicy string, type_ string, value string, ) *DaVinciFlowSettingsResponseJsLink`
+`func NewDaVinciFlowSettingsResponseJsLink(crossorigin string, defer_ DaVinciFlowSettingsResponseJsLinkDefer, integrity string, label string, referrerpolicy string, type_ string, value string, ) *DaVinciFlowSettingsResponseJsLink`

 NewDaVinciFlowSettingsResponseJsLink instantiates a new DaVinciFlowSettingsResponseJsLink object This constructor will assign default values to properties that have it defined,